 So, why bother with meeting minutes?
 Well..

 If you’ve ever been stuck in back-to-back meetings, you know how fried your brain can get.
-Between team check-ins, project planning, and client meetings, it’s difficult to remember what was discussed, when, and why.
+Between team coordination calls, project planning, and client meetings, it’s difficult to remember what was discussed, when, and why.

 Meeting minutes help you track what was agreed upon, saving you from decision confusion, missed deadlines/deliverables, or “he said/she said” debates.